sara-nl/SurfResearchDataConnector/README.md

 # SurfResearchDataConnector

 The Research Data Connector App is a re-implementation of the [ScieboRDS](https://github.com/Sciebo-RDS/Sciebo-RDS) app.
-It allows Owncloud or Nextcloud users to connect to research  data repositories to upload their data to these repositories easily.
+It allows Own Cloud users to connect to research  data repositories to upload their data to these repositories easily.

-For getting started quickly see the GETSTARTED.md document.

 <!-- TOC -->